matowang/wang-xun/README.md

-This is a Artist Portfolio for scultor, Xun Wang.
+This is an Artist Portfolio for sculptor, Xun Wang.
 Visit live website at https://xunwang.art/.

 ## Run